gabrielaride/gabrielaride/readme.md

-# Hello World 🌎,
+# Hello, World! 🌎👋
-I'm Gabriel Aride 👋
+I'm Gabriel Aride;

 Electrical Technician and Electrical Engineering student at UERJ with a focus on Computer Systems.